 By planning your retirement early, you can enjoy your retirement stress-free without worrying about money.
 Whatever lifestyle you choose in retirement, you can set a savings goal accordingly.
 In today’s time, when the increased inflation rate has encouraged the BoC to raise its overnight rate and has led to subsequent increases in mortgage rates, it has become difficult to save a lot.
-Our Canada Retirement Calculator can help you calculate how much you need to save for your retirement and plan your retirement better.
+Our Canada Retirement Calculator is a specialized investment calculator which can help you calculate how much you need to save for your retirement and plan your retirement better.

-There are different kinds of savings that you can start, such as a Registered Retirement Savings Plan (RRSP), Tax-Free Savings Account (TFSA) and other non-registered investments.
-Apart from these, you can also get benefits from the government during retirement, such as the Canada Pension Plan (CPP), Quebec Pension Plan (QPP) and the Old Age Security (OAS).
+There are different tax shelters that you can use to pay less tax on the money you are keeping for your retirement.
+These include Registered Retirement Savings Plan (RRSP) and Tax-Free Savings Account (TFSA).
+Apart from your own savings, you can also get benefits from the government during retirement, such as the Canada Pension Plan (CPP), Quebec Pension Plan (QPP) and the Old Age Security (OAS).

 One of the most popular retirement savings vehicles in Canada, the RRSP lets your retirement savings grow tax-free, which means you do not pay tax on any gains on such an investment as long as the investments stay in the account.
 An RRSP account is tax-deferred, which means you don’t pay any taxes on the part of your income that you contribute to your RRSP account; however when you start withdrawals, the withdrawals are treated as regular taxable income.
 This is beneficial as it allows you to move income from your peak earning years, when you would have a higher marginal tax rate, to your retirement years, when you would most likely have a lower marginal tax rate.

-You can contribute to an RRSP account until the age of 71, after which you must withdraw the entire amount at once, convert it to an RRIF or purchase an annuity with it.
+You can contribute to an RRSP account until the age of 71, after which you must withdraw the entire amount at once, convert it to an RRIF (Registered Retirement Income Fund) or use it to purchase a stream of future cash flows called an annuity.
 You can withdraw from an RRSP at any time, but you would have to pay taxes on such withdrawals.
 Your financial institution withholds a minimum withholding tax; if they are not enough to cover the taxes you owe as per your tax bracket, you will have to pay additional taxes.
 The only exceptions are borrowing from your RRSP to purchase your first home using the Home Buyers Plan (HBP) or going back to school with the Lifelong Learning Plan (LPP).

 Another popular retirement savings medium is the TFSA, which allows your investments to grow tax-free.
 Anybody who is the age of majority in their province of residence can open a TFSA account.